World News Daily Report: Reception

-In 2015, listing WNDR ninth among "The 9 Worst Fake News Sites," Gizmodo allowed "the site doesn't always seem intent on deceiving people.
+In 2015, listing WNDR ninth among "The 9 Worst Fake News Sites," Gizmodo said "the site doesn't always seem intent on deceiving people.
 But it's still not very good.
 Not very good at all."
 Later that year, The Independent included WNDR among sites that "play fast and loose with the word 'news' while delivering material that's completely fabricated."

 In 2016, fact-checking website Snopes.com said WNDR "often take[s] advantage of politically, socially, or religiously divisive issues to drive outrage-based traffic".
 That same year, however, ABC News identified WNDR as "a satirical entertainment news site," and reproduced its online disclaimer reading, "WNDR assumes all responsibility for the satirical nature of its articles and for the fictional nature of their content.
 All characters appearing in the articles in this website—even those based on real people—are entirely fictional and any resemblance between them and any persons, living, dead, or undead is purely a miracle."

 Also in 2016, the Columbia Journalism Review labeled WNDR as a fake news site despite having a legitimate-sounding name.
 At year-end, BuzzFeed recognized WNDR for scoring five times among the year's top 50 Biggest Fake News Hits On Facebook.

 In 2017, fact-checking website PolitiFact deemed WNDR "a satirical news site," as did the Burlington County Times, while the Toronto Star cited WNDR as an example of "satirical sites posing as real news outlets."

 Snopes regularly debunks WNDR articles, calling the site 'dubious', with 'a long record of entirely fabricated and sensationalist stories'.
 It also described its content as 'hate-baiting' and that its staff have a preoccupation with bestiality.